sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 They're all are important, and all are suffering more and more these days.
 Finding a job where these aspects co-exist is becoming increasingly harder, across many professions, and definitely in software product development.

-About the meaning of work, it's increasingly rare for companies to aim at greatness, to tackle important problems, to advance society and the human condition.
+About the meaning of work, it's rarer and rarer for companies to aim at greatness, to tackle important problems, and to advance society and the human condition.

 TODO